Rustpotter Keyword Spotter

 After installing, you will be able to access the service options through the openHAB configuration page in UI (Settings / Other Services - Rustpotter Keyword Spotter) to edit them:

-- Threshold - Configures the detector threshold, is the min score (in range 0. to 1.) that some wake word template should obtain to trigger a detection.
+- Threshold - Configures the detector threshold, is the min score (in range 0. to 1.) to trigger the detection.
 Defaults to 0.5.

-- Comparator Ref - Configures the reference for the comparator used to match the samples.
+- Score Ref - Configures the reference for the comparator used to match the samples.

-- Comparator Band Size - Configures the band-size for the comparator used to match the samples.
+- Band Size - Configures the band-size for the comparator used to match the samples.
+(Only applies to wakeword references)

 In case you would like to setup the service via a text file, create a new file in